JodoZT/MHWNoChunk/README.md

 # MHWNoChunk

+# NOTICE: The tool WON'T WORK WITH THE ICEBOREN UPDATE SO FAR.
+Please wait for an update patiently.
+Thanks.
 __Sectional Monster Hunter : World chunk decompress tool__

 The tool learns from the __WorldChunkTool__ to deal with the decompressing process.